money-on-chain/main-RBTC-contract/docs/abis/MoCExchange.md

 > ⚠ This has been deprecated since the [Proposal to remove leveraged positions](https://forum.moneyonchain.com/t/removal-of-leveraged-positions/298) from the protocol was **approved**, however it is necessary to maintain the contracts and their documentation for legacy support.

+> ⚠ See the [approved technical proposal](https://forum.moneyonchain.com/t/technical-proposal-for-removal-of-leveraged-positions/308#technical-proposal-for-removal-of-leveraged-positions-1) to understand how the behavior of this function has changed.

 ⤾ overrides IMoCExchange.mintBProx

 BUCKET Bprox minting.
 Mints Bprox for the specified bucket